 GIS_Update Courses

 Acquire new skills and stay up to date!
 Choose from a set of online courses in the geospatial domain that are offered by the University of Salzburg, Department of Geoinformatics.
-GIS_Update courses are instructor-led courses that are tailored to the needs of working professionals.
-You can work through the materials at your own pace and get individual support by the lecturer whenever needed.
+GIS_Update courses are tailored to the needs of working professionals.
+You can work through the high quality online-materials at your own pace and get individual support from the lecturer whenever needed.

 The Department of Geoinformatics – Z_GIS integrates cutting-edge research with application-oriented teaching.
-You will get personal guidance from leading experts in the field and tutors will provide individual support.
-As a participant in a GIS_Update course, you can thus take advantage of the strong expertise and the didactical experience of our faculty.
+You will receive personal guidance from leading experts in the field, and tutors will provide individual support.
+As a participant in a GIS_Update course, you can take advantage of the strong expertise and didactical experience of our faculty.

 Z_GIS online compact banner

-GIS_Update courses are provided by UNIGIS, the best established distance-learning program for GIS and Geoinformatics in the world.
-A personal introduction will make sure that you get acquainted with the organisation, media and tools of distance-learning.
-Together with a cohort of other participants, you will then study in the selected intake of the GIS_Update course.
+GIS_Update courses are provided by UNIGIS, the world’s most established distance-learning program for GIS and Geoinformatics.
+A personal introduction in an online meeting will ensure that you get acquainted with the organisation, media, and tools of our learning environment.
+You will go through the course together with other participants.
 All necessary materials and software will be provided via an online learning platform.
 All you will need is an ordinary computer with internet access.

-Courses are offered three times a year and will take three months.
-During this time, you work through the materials and solve individual assignments.
-At the end, you submit your assignment solutions, for which you will get a grade together with an extensive feedback.
-After successful completion, you will get a confirmation that certifies your study performance according to the European ECTS-standards for Higher Education.
+GIS_Update Courses are offered three times a year and last three months.
+During this time, you will work through the materials and complete individual assignments.
+At the end, you will submit your assignment solutions, for which you will receive a grade along with extensive feedback.
+After successful completion, you will receive a confirmation certifying your study performance according to the European ECTS standards for Higher Education.

 Currently, the following courses are offered: